adamnaamani/handbook/definitions.md

 #### Latency
 The delay before a transfer of data begins following an instruction for its transfer.

+#### MdAPE
+Calculates the median absolute percentage error (MdAPE) between the forecast and the eventual outcomes.

 #### PREC (Personal Real Estate Corporation)
 Personal real estate corporations allow real estate licensees to access the business advantages of incorporation, including better planning of income and tax streams.

+#### Semver (Semantic Versioning)
+Given a version number MAJOR.MINOR.PATCH, increment the:

+1. MAJOR version when you make incompatible API changes.
+2. MINOR version when you add functionality in a backwards compatible manner.
+3. PATCH version when you make backwards compatible bug fixes.

+Additional labels for pre-release and build metadata are available as extensions to the MAJOR.MINOR.PATCH format.

 #### SHA (Secure Hash Algorithm)
 These algorithms are designed to be one-way functions, meaning that once they’re transformed into their respective hash values, it’s virtually impossible to transform them back into the original data.

+#### Thrashing
+In computer science, thrashing occurs when a computer's virtual memory resources are overused, leading to a constant state of paging and page faults, inhibiting most application-level processing.
+This causes the performance of the computer to degrade or collapse.
+The situation can continue indefinitely until either the user closes some running applications or the active processes free up additional virtual memory resources.

 #### UTM (Urchin Tracking Module)
 Parameters are five variants of URL parameters used by marketers to track the effectiveness of online marketing campaigns across traffic sources and publishing media.